sm3131/team-profile-generator/README.md

 ## Tests

 Several tests were created for this application in order to ensure the worker classes were created properly.
-The tests ensure that each worker property and method function properly and return the intended information.
+The tests ensure that each worker property and method return the intended information.
 If you would like to run the test suites for this application, follow these steps:
 1. Double check your package.json file to ensure the Jest package has been installed as a dev dependency
 2. Also check the json file to see that Jest is listed as the test value in the scripts object
 3. If Jest is not installed run *npm install*